m1nl/icepi-zero-minimig/README.md

 * Alastair M. Robinson
 * Gyorgy Szombathelyi
 * Dennis van Weeren
+* Mateusz Nalewajski

-All code is copyright © 2005 - 2021 and the property of its respective authors.
+All code is copyright © 2005 - 2026 and the property of its respective authors.

 ## License